Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Numerical experiments

-We now evaluate the performance of the online adaption over all the 100 test samples.
-In Fig.~\ref{fig:online_offline_2dlid}, we plot the relative errors of the offline-only predictions and those with online adaptation, against the number of RB functions.
-The results are shown for the average error over all test samples and the average error over the 10 worst-case samples having the largest offline prediction errors.
-We present these results for both the 100-snapshot case (Fig.~\ref{fig:online_offline_2dlid_100}) and the 300-snapshot case (Fig.~\ref{fig:online_offline_2dlid_300}).
-As shown in the figure, in most cases the online adaptation further improves the accuracy of the reduced models.
-The improvement is particularly evident for the worst-case samples, where offline errors are the largest.
-Moreover, the effect of online adaptation is clearly more significant in the 100-snapshot case, indicating that online adaptation becomes particularly necessary when snapshot data are limited.
+Next, we examine the results of the online adaptation using the same 100 test samples that were used to evaluate the offline results.
+In Fig.~\ref{fig:heat_offline_online}, we plot the relative errors of the offline-only predictions and those with online adaptation, against the number of RB functions.
+The results are shown for the average error over all test samples (left plot) and the average error over the 10 worst-case samples having the largest offline prediction errors (right plot).
+As shown in the figures, the online adaptation substantially improves the accuracy of the NNO models.
+The improvement is particularly significant for the worst-case samples, where the offline errors are largest.
+In these cases, the average error is reduced from above $1.2\times10^{-2}$ to less than $4\times10^{-3}$, bringing it well below the $10^{-2}$ level.

 Finally, we discuss the computational cost of solving the parametrized PDE problem in this example.
-We report wall-clock times based on our specific computational setup, as detailed in Appendix \ref{sec:implementation}.
-Generating a single high-fidelity snapshot typically takes between 4 to 5 hours.
-The time required for offline training is reported in Table~\ref{table:time_offline}.
-The time for online adaptation varies across different test samples, and Fig.~\ref{fig:hist_online_time} shows the histograms of online training times for the 50 test examples, for both the 100-snapshot (left) and 300-snapshot (right) cases.
-The figure shows that, in both cases, the online training takes no more than 1600 seconds, which is considerably more efficient than using the conventional solver that typically requires several hours.
-Moreover, the online training time in the 100-snapshot case is generally longer than in the 300-snapshot case, indicating that when the number of snapshots is limited, online adaptation is particularly needed for achieving reliable results.
+We report wall-clock times based on our specific network architecture, as detailed in Appendix \ref{sec:implementation}.
+Generating a single high-fidelity snapshot typically takes approximately two hours.
+The offline training phase requires about 20 hours for configurations with both 12 and 18 feature functions.
+The time for online adaptation varies across different test samples, and Fig.~\ref{fig:hist_online_time} shows the histograms of online training times for the 100 test examples, for two different numbers of feature functions 12 and 18.
+The figure shows that, for both configurations, the online training takes less than 50 seconds, which is considerably more efficient than using the conventional solver.
+We note that, although offline training takes significantly longer than online training, the primary offline computational cost comes from high-fidelity snapshot generation, similar to non-intrusive RB methods.